learn-teochew/learn-teochew.github.io/pages/texts/beatitudes.md

 This text comes from the Presbyterian version of the four Gospels and Acts, published in 1892.
 A digitized version is available online.

-[no translator given] (1892) Kiù-tsú Iâ-sou ki-tok kâi Sin-ieh Tshuân-tsw (Matthew to Acts: Swatow Dialect) Glasgow: British and Foreign Bible Society ([digitized version](http://bible.fhl.net/gbdoc/ob/nob.html?book=145))
+[no translator given] (1892) Kiù-tsú Iâ-sou ki-tok kâi Sin-ieh Tshuân-tsṳ (Matthew to Acts: Swatow Dialect) Glasgow: British and Foreign Bible Society ([digitized version](http://bible.fhl.net/gbdoc/ob/nob.html?book=145))

-For convenience, the following substitutions are used for special typographical symbols in the original:

- * N - superscript n
- * w - u with two dots below

 A transcription of the original romanization is given in the first line, followed by modern Guangdong Pêng’im, then my own interpretation of the